ttscoff/howzit_old/README.md

 - [maid](https://github.com/egoist/maid)
 - [saku](https://github.com/kt3k/saku)

 There are a few projects that tackle the same concept (a Markdown makefile).
 Most of them are superior task runners, so if you're looking for a `make` replacement, I recommend exploring the links above.
-What I like about `howzit` (and what keeps me from switching) is that it's documentation-first, and that I can display the description for each section on the command line.
-The others also don't have options for listing sections or runnable tasks, so I can't use completion (or my cool script that adds available tasks to my Macbook Pro Touch Bar...).
+What I like about `howzit` (and what keeps me from switching) is that it's documentation-first, and that I can display the description for each topic on the command line.
+The others also don't have options for listing topics or runnable tasks, so I can't use completion (or my cool script that adds available tasks to my Macbook Pro Touch Bar...).
 But no, I don't think `howzit` is as good an overall task runner as `mask` or `maid`.

 ## Author